rajayeswanth/code_evaluator/README.md

+## Code Grader API
+This is a personal project I created while working as a Graduate Teaching Assistant (GTA) at my university.
+I built this system to solve a real problem we were facing with grading consistency across a large computer science course.

-The Problem
+## The Problem
 Our university has around 1600 students taking the introductory computer science course each semester.
 With 9 instructors, 17 GTAs, 40 TAs, and 1 program coordinator, maintaining consistency in grading was becoming a nightmare.
 Each grader had their interpretation of the rubrics, leading to inconsistent feedback and scores for the same quality of work.
 Students were getting frustrated, and we were spending way too much time on grading.

-The Solution
+## The Solution
 I considered using Large Language Models (LLMs) to provide consistent, rubric-based grading, which would save us significant time.
 The idea was simple: instead of having multiple people grade the same type of assignment differently, we could use AI to follow strict rubrics and provide standardized feedback.

-Initial Architecture
+## Initial Architecture
 The system works by taking student code submissions and processing them through a three-stage pipeline:

 Code Cleaning: First, we clean and format the submitted code to ensure it's properly structured for analysis.